Your Durham core facility books a confocal microscope in Calendly, and grad students keep double-booking the minus-80

 Exactly what you get

 A booking system that runs a shared-instrument core: reservations tied to lab accounts and grant codes, training enforced before anyone can book, usage billed automatically, and hard conflict prevention so a confocal microscope or a minus-80 prep station is never double-booked.
 Utilization reports show which instruments earn their keep.
-It connects to your accounting software for grant billing, LMS (Learning Management System) for training authorization, CRM (Customer Relationship Management) for lab accounts, and business intelligence dashboards for utilization.
+It connects to your accounting software for grant billing, LMS (Learning Management System) for training authorization, CRM (Customer Relationship Management) for lab accounts, and business intelligence (BI) dashboards for utilization.

 How to choose a developer in Durham